 Laxatives are a common go-to when a person suffers from constipation but depending on the type of laxative you use (meaning how exactly the laxative affects the body) can lead to a lazy digestive system.
 Just like your muscles lose tone and strength if they're not used, so do the smooth muscles of the digestive system which move your food through.
 Laxatives are a quick fix but are not getting to the cause of your constipation.

 Diarrhoea is types 5-7 on the Bristol Stool Chart.
 Diarrhoea is a more difficult situation to diagnose and support.
 If you have food poisoning, this usually means that your body has recognised that something you have eaten contained toxins and so your body is trying to eliminate those toxins the fastest way possible.
-This is usually via vomiting and diarrhoea which is resolved after a day or 2.
+This is usually via vomiting and diarrhoea which is resolved after a day or so.
 It's also common to have a bout of diarrhoea for this same reason if you have a virus as the body is trying to eliminate the virus.
 However, diarrhoea that is regular may indicate a more severe health condition such as Irritable Bowel Syndrome (IBS) or an Inflammatory Bowel Disease (IBD).
 IBS can be caused by food intolerances or issues with gut microbiome.
 IBD is a more serious problems which requires further help.
+Diarrhoea can also be a symptom of a parasitic infection.
 Regular diarrhoea may also mean there is an issue higher up with your digestion such as your liver or gall bladder.
 If you have regular diarrhoea, I recommend seeking further investigations with your preferred health practitioner.

 Bowel motions are an unpopular discussion topic but the importance of your bowel motions may be something that you need to pay a little more attention to.
 If you don't usually look at your stools, look next time and compare to the Bristol Stool Chart to get an idea of where your digestive health is at the moment.
 Although, I have to add that the Bristol Stool Chart is not the whole story when it comes to stools.
 There is also undigested food, colour, odour, blood and may other things to consider with stools which can further indicate what is happening with your digestion and your digestive tract.
 If you would like further help, see your health practitioner.